Loading...

 “The semiconductor industry is facing a big challenge with regards to sustainability and rising costs to manufacture leading-edge semiconductors.
 We propose etching instead of costly EUV lithography, and our demonstrations show that we can help produce sub-3-nanometer chips at 35–50 percent lower costs per wafer pass than by using EUV,” said Jonas Sundqvist, CEO at AlixLabs.
 “While we target the leading-edge logic and memory producers with APS, our technology also makes it possible for foundries who have given up pursuing sub-20-nanometer production to scale down in a cost-effective way.”

 The Vinnova grant will be used by AlixLabs to accelerate the commercialisation of its APS technology by deepening customer engagement and conducting demonstration projects.
 These demos will be carried out both at AlixLabs’ facilities and on customer platforms, showcasing the practical advantages of APS.
-This approach is expected to advance the Technology Readiness Level (TRL) of our solutions, paving the way for broader industry adoption and reinforcing AlixLabs’ commitment to delivering innovative, cost-effective scaling solutions for semiconductor manufacturing.
+This approach is expected to advance the Technology Readiness Level (TRL) of the company's solutions, paving the way for broader industry adoption.

 The funding is part of Vinnova’s initiative to accelerate deep tech companies, recognising the potential of AlixLabs’ APS technology to enable cost-efficient Ångström-level scaling for the semiconductor industry.